david4jsus/cs480Valenzuela/PA2/README.md

 # Controls

 To reverse the direction of rotation of the cube, click on the screen or press the 'A' key.
+You can also stop the cube from orbiting by pressing the 'S' key, and stop it from rotating by pressing the 'D' key.
+To quit the program, press the escape button.